jharwell/sierra/docs/src/tutorials/plugin/engine/index.rst

 :term:`Engine` :term:`Plugin` ``matrix``, and the code for that plugin lives in ``$HOME/git/plugins/engine/matrix``.

+Before beginning, see the :ref:`plugins/devguide` for a general overview of creating a new plugin.

 If you are creating a new engine, you have two options.

 #.
 Create a stand-alone engine, providing your own definitions for all of the